Asiatic wildcat: Distribution and habitat

 The Caucasus is the transitional zone between the European wildcat to the north and west, and the Asiatic wildcat to the south and east.
-In this region, the European wildcat is present in montane forest, and the Asiatic wildcat is present in the low-lying desert and semi-desert areas adjoining the Caspian sea.
+In this region, the European wildcat is present in montane forest, and the Asiatic wildcat is present in the low-lying desert and semi-desert areas adjoining the Caspian Sea.
 It usually occurs in close proximity to water sources, but is also able to live year-round in waterless desert.
 It ranges up to 2000 to 3000 m in mountain areas with sufficient dense vegetation.
 Snow depth limits the northern boundaries of its range in winter.

-In Iran, the Asiatic wildcat has been recorded in arid plains, lush forests, coastal areas and mountains, but not in extremely high altitudes and deserts.
+In Iran, the Asiatic wildcat has been recorded in arid plains, lush forests, coastal areas and mountains, but not in extremely high elevations and deserts.

 In Afghanistan, the Asiatic wildcat has been recorded prior to 1973 in the central Hazarajat mountains and the steppe region, near Shibar Pass and Herat, and in Bamyan Province.

 In India, the Asiatic wildcat inhabits the Thar Desert and is associated with scrub desert.
 In 1999, it was still reported as common in the Rajasthani districts of Bikaner, Barmer, Jaisalmer, Pali and Nagaur.
-Only four sightings were reported from the Thar Desert between 1999 and 2006.
+Only four sightings were reported in the Thar Desert between 1999 and 2006.
 It has been recorded in Nauradehi Wildlife Sanctuary, in Madhya Pradesh and Mirzapur forests.

 In Pakistan, it was known from arid regions in the Sindh Province.

 In the 1990s, wildcats were reported common and populations stable in the lowlands of Kazakhstan.
 A pronounced loss of range has been documented in Azerbaijan.

 Within China, the Asian wildcat is distributed in Xinjiang, Qinghai, Gansu, Ningxia, Shaanxi, and Inner Mongolia.
 Records from northern Tibet as well as Sichuan are questionable.
-Prior to 1950, it was the most abundant cat in Xinjiang dwelling along all major river basin systems and Taklimakan desert but later it got confined to three regions of southern Xinjiang only viz., Bayingolin Mongol Autonomous Oblast, Aksu and Hotan.
-It is declining rapidly in its natural habitat in the Xinjiang desert region of China mainly because of excessive hunting for pelt trade followed by shrinkage of its habitat due to cultivation, oil and gas exploration and excessive use of pesticides.
+Prior to 1950, it was the most abundant cat in Xinjiang occurring along all major river basin systems and Taklimakan desert but later it got confined to three regions of southern Xinjiang only like the Bayingolin Mongol Autonomous Prefecture, Aksu and Hotan Prefectures.
+It was thought to decline rapidly in the Xinjiang desert region of China mainly because of excessive hunting for the pelt trade followed by shrinkage of its habitat due to cultivation, oil and gas exploration and excessive use of pesticides.

 Ecology and behaviour

 Asiatic wildcats are frequently observed in the daytime.
-They frequently use rock crevices or burrows dug by other animals.
+They use rock crevices or burrows dug by other animals.